The Tax Disputes and Litigation Review: United Kingdom

 - HMRC has issued a counteraction notice under the GAAR and at least two members of the GAAR Advisory Panel consider that entering into the tax arrangements was not a reasonable course of action.78

 On 7 June 2017, the UK signed the OECD's Multilateral Convention to Implement Tax Treaty Related Measures to Prevent BEPS (MLI).
 The UK then deposited its instrument of ratification and final list of reservations and notifications on 29 June 2018.
-The MLI entered into force in the UK on 1 October 2018, and came into effect in the UK for UK tax treaties in 2019 (the dates varied depending on the specific UK tax).94 The MLI introduces changes to various articles of UK tax treaties that follow the OECD Model Convention, adds at least one new article (Article 29 (entitlement to benefits)), and inserts a preamble to clarify that the purpose of UK tax treaties is to avoid double taxation without creating opportunities for non-taxation or reduced taxation through tax evasion or avoidance.
+The MLI entered into force in the UK on 1 October 2018, and came into effect in the UK for UK tax treaties in 2019 (the dates varied depending on the specific UK tax).95 The MLI introduces changes to various articles of UK tax treaties that follow the OECD Model Convention, adds at least one new article (Article 29 (entitlement to benefits)), and inserts a preamble to clarify that the purpose of UK tax treaties is to avoid double taxation without creating opportunities for non-taxation or reduced taxation through tax evasion or avoidance.

 The UK has chosen to apply Part VI (Arbitration) of the MLI.
 In the absence of resolution by mutual agreement between the tax authorities after two years, taxpayers will be entitled to request that their case be submitted to arbitration.
 In relation to disclosure of aggressive tax planning (Action 12), the UK has introduced a new disclosure scheme in respect of VAT, DASVOIT (the DOTAS regime has existed since 2004 and GAAR since 2013).
 This supersedes the previous disclosure regime VAT Disclosure Regime (VADR) which will now only apply to arrangements entered into before 1 January 2018.
 In an attempt to combat aggressive tax planning arrangements, DASVOIT extends the scope of duty to disclose beyond VAT, to include 17 other indirect taxes.
 It also broadens the obligation to disclose to include promoters of the schemes.
 Like its predecessor, DASVOIT runs in conjunction with DOTAS.
-However, the UK has elected not to adopt most of the provisions targeting abuse involving permanent establishments, other than the anti-fragmentation rule (in Article 5(4.1) of the OECD model convention and the revised definition of closely related persons (in Article 5(8) of the OECD model convention).
+However, the UK has elected not to adopt most of the provisions targeting abuse involving permanent establishments, other than the anti-fragmentation rule (in Article 5(4.1) of the OECD Model Convention and the revised definition of closely related persons (in Article 5(8) of the OECD Model Convention).

 Double taxation treaties

-A breach of the NDA will arise only where that difference in treatment is by reason of the foreign ownership of the UK subsidiary.
+A breach of the non-discrimination article will arise only where that difference in treatment is by reason of the foreign ownership of the UK subsidiary.
 In circumstances where the domestic legislation passes a tax liability from subsidiary to parent, it is permissible to refuse the same treatment to the cross-border group if the parent is not subject to UK tax.
 In those circumstances, the difference in treatment is not by reason of the foreign ownership, but by reason of the fact that the tax liability cannot be passed on to the parent, as it would not be liable to UK tax.
-Conversely, the refusal of group relief between two UK-resident subsidiaries of a common foreign parent or link company (where group relief would be available had the parent been UK-resident) would offend the NDA, as the liability of the parent company to UK tax is irrelevant to the entitlement to group relief between its resident subsidiaries.100
+Conversely, the refusal of group relief between two UK–resident subsidiaries of a common foreign parent or link company (where group relief would be available had the parent been UK–resident) would offend the non-discrimination article, as the liability of the parent company to UK tax is irrelevant to the entitlement to group relief between its resident subsidiaries.101

-i The UK courts' approach to the interpretation of European law
+The UK courts' approach to the interpretation of European law

 The UK courts have long been comfortable applying EU law in the context of domestic tax disputes, and have generally been willing to seek references to the CJEU in appropriate cases.

-The future position is less certain now that the UK has left the EU.
+The future position is less certain now that the UK has left the European Union.
 A snapshot of EU law as it stands at 31 December 2020 is incorporated into domestic law by the European Union (Withdrawal Agreement) Act.
 It remains to be seen how the courts will apply potentially competing provisions of domestic law.

 Areas of focus